 In 2015 and 2018, MatchMe Pte.
-Ltd. ("MatchMe") acquired an aggregate of 1,547,729 ordinary shares or 29.10% interest in MatchMe, an international game development company based in Singapore, for a total consideration amounting to ₱63.58 million.
+Ltd. ("MatchMe") acquired an aggregate of 1,547,729 ordinary shares or 29.10% interest in MatchMe, an international game development company based in Singapore, for a total consideration amounting to P63.58 million.

 MatchMe incurred recurring losses for the past four years and attained capital deficiency position as of December 31, 2019.
 In 2019, MatchMe became dormant.
-On these bases, the Parent Company recognized full impairment loss on its investment in MatchMe amounting to P63.58 million in 2019 (see Note 14).
+On these bases, the Parent Company recognized full impairment loss on its investment in MatchMe amounting to $\oplus 63.58$ million in 2019.

 MatchMe's registered office address is at 100 Cecil Street #10-01/02 the Globe, Singapore.
 Altitude Games Pte.
 Ltd.